VORP COVID-19 Update

 All who have served in any component of the US Armed Forces including those that have previously served and continue to serve in the National Guard and Reserve.

-The VORP team includes 11 Regional Veterans Outreach and Recovery Coordinators (ORCs) located within their region and 2 supervisors based in Madison.
+The VORP team includes 11 Regional Veterans Outreach and Recovery Regional Coordinators (ORRCs) located within their region, 2 supervisors based in Madison, and a clinical coordinator.
 Learn more about each coordinator by clicking the links below: